ledgersmb/LedgerSMB/doc/adr/0100-restrictions-on-use-of-global-state-and-localized-variables.md

  6. `local` should be used to limit the scope of impact on Perl built-in variables such as `$@` and `%ENV` as well as per-request (global) variable assignment to ensure automatic state cleanup

- 7. The "domain specific language" (DSL) used to specify API entry points is a good example of the exception to rule (1) as it simplifies the code base; yet the global state is restricted to the start-up phase of the application thereby not hiding side-effects during execution
+The "domain specific language" (DSL) used to specify API entry points is a good example of the exception to rule (1) as it simplifies the code base: while the entry points are loaded, the router keeps a global configuration to collect the routes being specified.
+This global state is restricted to the start-up phase of the application thereby not hiding side-effects during execution.

 ## Annotations